Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Conclusions

 \section{Conclusions}

-This work investigates the use of eigenfunction expansions to construct the Green's function in rectangular rooms with surface impedance boundary conditions.
+This work investigates the use of eigenfunction expansions to construct the Green's function in rectangular rooms with surface admittance boundary conditions.
 Since closed-form solutions cannot be obtained, first-order asymptotic approximations are developed.
-Notably, four distinct families of asymptotics are identified, each corresponding to a different impedance regime.
-This allows the calculation of the Green's function for a wide range of impedance values, in contrast to previous studies that focused on a single family associated with sufficiently rigid walls.
-These first-order asymptotics provide effective initial choices for a Newton–Raphson scheme, allowing the accurate numerical computation of the eigenfunctions within a few iterations and with negligible error.
-Moreover, a criterion on the number of solutions is established, providing a reliable verification that all eigenfunctions have been obtained.
-The analytical framework also leads to closed-form expressions for resonance modes.
-The orthogonality and completeness of the resulting eigenfunction basis are subsequently examined: orthogonality is shown to hold in a very general setting, beyond the specific case of impedance boundary conditions for the Helmholtz problem, while completeness is proven for rectangular rooms.
+Notably, four distinct families of asymptotics are identified, each corresponding to a different admittance regime.
+This allows the calculation of the Green's function for a wide range of admittance values, in contrast to previous studies that focused on a single family associated with sufficiently rigid walls.
+These first-order asymptotics provide effective initial choices for a Newton–Raphson scheme, allowing the accurate numerical computation of the eigenfunctions within a few iterations.
+The orthogonality and completeness of the resulting eigenfunction basis are subsequently examined: orthogonality is shown to hold in a very general setting, beyond the specific case of admittance boundary conditions for the Helmholtz problem, while completeness is proven for rectangular rooms.
 The extension of this result to more general settings remains instead an open problem (see, for instance, Open Problem 4.7 in \cite{bogli2022eigenvalues}).
+An auxiliary eigenvalue problem is further investigated, yielding additional insights on the original problem.

-Numerical experiments first verify the proposed asymptotic expressions for the eigenfunctions and delineate their respective ranges of validity, confirming that all four asymptotic families may be required in practice.
+Numerical experiments first verify the proposed asymptotic expressions for the eigenfunctions, confirming that all four asymptotic families may be required in practice.
 The Green's function evaluation algorithm is then benchmarked against standard numerical solvers, demonstrating its superior accuracy and computational efficiency.
-Resonance modes are also computed and shown to coincide with peaks in the transfer function, with their locations shifting toward lower or higher frequencies depending on the impedance values.
-Finally, the computed Green's function is compared with experimental measurements conducted in a 3D rectangular room, showing good agreement.
+Auxiliary eigenvalues are also computed and shown to coincide with peaks in the transfer function, with their locations shifting toward lower or higher frequencies depending on the admittance values.
+Finally, the computed Green’s function is compared with experimental measurements conducted in a 3D rectangular room, showing good agreement.